-Rajiv has extensive patent dispute experience.
-He has led numerous ex parte and inter parte reexamination and inter parte review (IPR) proceedings (representing third-parties and patent owners) that have crossed over with district court patent litigation matters, including advising on Patent Office / District Court cross forum strategies.
+Rajiv also is active with advising companies on patent disputes.
+He has led numerous ex parte and inter parte reexaminations, as well as inter parte review (IPR) proceedings representing third-parties and patent owners.
+Rajiv also has worked on district court patent litigation matters, including advising on Patent Office / District Court cross forum strategies.
 Amongst his experiences has been defense of Amazon’s one-click patent in reexamination.

 Rajiv was a former Adjunct Professor of Law at the University of California, Hastings College of the Law and is a program chair for Practising Law Institute patent programs such as Advanced Patent Prosecution Seminar and Post Grant Proceedings Seminar.

 Rajiv has been recognized as a Northern California "Super Lawyer" in the area of Intellectual Property each year since 2006.
-From 2012 to 2014, Intellectual Asset Management magazine named him to the IAM Patent 1000: The World’s Leading Patent Practitioners.
-The Daily Journal named Rajiv as one of the "Top Intellectual Property Attorneys" of 2014 and 2015.
+Intellectual Asset Management magazine named him to the IAM Patent 1000: The World’s Leading Patent Practitioners.
+The Daily Journal has named Rajiv as one of the "Top Intellectual Property Attorneys" in California.

-In his spare time Rajiv enjoys coaching his kids' soccer and baseball teams, family camping trips and following his favorite childhood sports teams – New York Giants, New York Mets, and the Rutgers Scarlet Knights as well as his kids' favorite teams – San Francisco Giants, San Jose Sharks and Golden State Warriors.
+In his spare time Rajiv enjoys the hiking, backpacking, and camping with his family.
+He also follows his favorite childhood sports teams – New York Giants, New York Mets, and the Rutgers Scarlet Knights as well as his kids’ favorite teams – San Francisco Giants, San Jose Sharks and Golden State Warriors.

 Patent Strategy and Portfolio Development